Heroku Ruby Support

 console: bundle exec irb

-Build behavior
+Build Behavior

 When an application is deployed, the build phase configures the underlying Rack or Rails application to use the provisioned database if a config

-directory exists, and a RAILS_ENV
+directory and a RAILS_ENV

 or RACK_ENV

-file will be created .
+file is created.
 If a database.yml

 file is created as Ruby code that dynamically creates its output by parsing the DATABASE_URL

 environment variable.
-In ActiveRecord 4.1+ DATABASE_URL
+In ActiveRecord 4.1+, DATABASE_URL

 support is baked in.
-For more information see configuring database connections and the pull request that added DATABASE_URL support
+For more information, see configuring database connections and the pull request that added DATABASE_URL support

 interface.